Particular/docs.particular.net/nservicebus/azure/hosting-in-azure-cloud-services.md

 ## Cloud Services - Worker Roles

-First you need to reference the assembly that contains the windows azure role entry point integration.
+First you need to reference the assembly that contains the Azure role entry point integration.
 The recommended way of doing this is by adding a nuget package reference to the `NServiceBus.Hosting.Azure` package to your project.

 NOTE: If self hosting, like we'll do later in this article for Web Roles, you can configure everything using the fluent configuration API and the extension methods found in the `NServiceBus.Azure` package, no need to reference the hosting package in that case.